Think Pink! Petplan Pet Insurance Honors Breast Cancer Awareness Month by Prompting Protection Through Prevention

 - Think Ahead: Protect your pet with pet insurance as soon as possible after you adopt or purchase her(don’t wait until she gets sick – no pet insurance provider can cover pre-existing conditions) and make sure the policy covers comprehensive cancer treatment.
 Pet insurance can ensure peace of mind that you won’t be faced with choosing between your pet and your pocketbook down the road, and you’ll be able to approve the treatments your veterinarian recommends to save your pet’s life without worrying about cost.

-To learn more about keeping pets healthy, happy and safe, visit www.GoPetplan.com.
+To learn more about pet insurance, visit www.GoPetplan.com.

 Top-rated pet insurance provider, Petplan, is the only pet insurance company to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
 Petplan’s fully customizable dog insurance and cat insurance policies provide coverage for all hereditary and congenital conditions for the life of the pet as standard, and meet the coverage requirements and budget for pets of all/any age.
 Petplan pet insurance policies are underwritten by AGCS Marine Insurance Company in the U.S. and by Allianz Global Risks US Insurance Company in Canada.
 The Allianz Group is rated A+ by A.M.
 Best (2011).
 For information, about Petplan pet insurance, visit www.GoPetplan.com, read the Petplan Pet Insurance Blog, or call 1-866-467-3875.